-Cleaning Methods:
+Cleaning Methods

-To achieve the best results when cleaning masonry units it is recommended that the gentlest means possible be used.
+To achieve the best results when cleaning quarried limestone masonry walls, it is recommended that the gentlest means possible be used.
 The strength and intensity of the cleaning procedure should be increased incrementally until the stain is effectively cleaned.

-Dry Brushing: Dry brushing can be effective in removing loose dust, sand and some types of efflorescence from the surface of newly constructed masonry.
+Dry Brushing: Dry brushing can be effective in removing loose dust and sand from the surface of newly constructed quarried limestone masonry.
 Where care has been taken to limit mortar smears and other sources of staining during construction, dry brushing alone is often adequate.

-Bucket and Brush Cleaning: Although the most tedious and labour intensive, cleaning with a bucket and brush is also the safest and most effective method of cleaning masonry.
-Following pre-wetting, apply cleaning agent with a masonry cleaning brush.
+Bucket and Brush Cleaning: Although the most tedious and labour intensive, cleaning with a bucket and brush is also the safest and most effective method of cleaning quarried limestone masonry.
+Following prewetting, apply cleaning agent with a masonry cleaning brush.
 The brush should then be used to scrub the masonry surfaces vigorously.
 Focus scrubbing efforts on unit surfaces and not the mortar joint surfaces.

 Once a section of wall has been cleaned, it should then be thoroughly rinsed of any remaining cleaning solution.